-We’ve been Bell Internet customers for a long time.
+We’ve been Bell Canada Internet customers for a very long time.
 In the past, I’ve considered leaving Bell but whenever I grumbled about high prices, Bell almost always offered a discount on the regular rate.
 The catch is the discounts are offered for a limited time (six months or one year) and when the deal expires, you have to remember to call Bell to get a discount yet again and be prepared to haggle over whether you want to sign a contract.
 One reason I continued to stick with Bell is sheer inertia: we received reliable service and we heavily depend on the Internet to telework regularly and I didn’t want to undergo the hassle of finding out that a smaller provider’s service was less than reliable.